 Karen is a certified drug and alcohol counselor with an MA in Human Behavior.
 She is working towards a second master’s with dual specialization as Marriage Family Therapist and Professional Clinical Counselor.
 She has worked in the addiction treatment field for 15 years in both residential and outpatient settings including 5 years spent working with clients with serious mental illness and substance use disorders.
 Karen’s interest in working in eating disorder treatment began when Karen worked in drug and alcohol treatment where there were patients with eating disorders that were not able to receive treatment for their eating disorders.
 Karen’s role at the UCSD Eating Disorders Program is as a therapist in the Co-Occurring Disorder track.
 Karen also volunteers at one of the county drug and alcohol treatment programs facilitating grief process groups, as well as speaks at San Diego City College on addiction and treatment.

-Tiffany is a therapist at the UCSD Eating Disorders Center for Treatment and Research Program.
+Tiffany is a Licensed Professional Clinical Counselor at the UCSD Eating Disorders Center for Treatment and Research Program.
 She graduated with her BA in Psychology and a MA in Clinical Mental Health Counseling with an emphasis in Asian American Mental Health from the University of San Diego.
 She previously interned at Urban Corps of San Diego providing individual and group counseling for at risk young adults.
-Tiffany currently works in both the Adult and Adolescent Treatment programs providing individual, family, and group therapy.
-She is also a certified yoga instructor and has specialized clinical training in DBT, FBT, Parent Management Training, and ACT.
-In addition she is involved in clinical research and has special interest in treatment outcomes and development.
-For fun Tiffany loves yoga, surfing, travelling, and animals – particularly a cavapoo named Chloe.
+Tiffany is dual licensed clinician in Hawaii and California, and has experience working with adolescents, families, and adults in PHP and outpatient settings.
+She currently works in the Adult Treatment program providing individual, family, and group therapy.
+Tiffany has specialized clinical training in DBT, FBT, Parent Management Training, Prolonged Exposure, and ACT, and is a certified yoga instructor.
+Additionally, as a published researcher and presenter at international conferences, she has special interest and active engagement in the research of eating disorder treatment outcomes and development.
+For fun Tiffany loves yoga, surfing, travelling, and animals – particularly a Chihuahua-Papillon named Mimi.

 Lani Riedler, MFTi